 There has been virtually no progress in recent years in resolving the various territorial disputes between the Kurds and Iraq's Arabs-the most emotional of which is the Kurdish insistence that Tamim Province (which includes oil-rich Kirkuk) be formally affiliated to the KRG.
 There was to be a census and referendum on the affiliation of the province by December 31, 2007, in accordance with Article 140 of the Constitution, but the Kurds have agreed to repeated delays in order to avoid jeopardizing overall progress in Iraq.
-Nor has the national census that is pivotal to any such referendum been conducted; it was scheduled to begin on October 24, 2010.
-In early October 2010, Maliki postponed it until at least December 2010 to allow time for a full-term government to be put in place, which would oversee the census.
-The census has not begun, as of August 2011, in part because of continued factional disputes over how to account for movements of populations into or out of the Kurdish controlled provinces.
-Attempting to resolve these longstanding disputes is another issue within the mandate of UNAMI, and consultations with all parties are ongoing, according to UNAMI.15
+Nor has the national census that is pivotal to any such referendum been conducted.
+It was scheduled to begin on October 24, 2010, but was then postponed until at least December 2010 to allow time for a full-term government to be put in place, which would oversee the census.
+The census has not begun, as of early 2012, in part because of continued factional disputes over how to account for movements of populations into or out of the Kurdish controlled provinces.
+The Property Claims Commission that is adjudicating claims from the Saddam regime's forced resettlement of Arabs into the KRG region is functioning, and about 10,000 Iraqi Arabs have relocated back to their original provinces.
+Attempting to resolve these long-standing disputes is another issue within the mandate of UNAMI, and consultations with all parties are ongoing, according to UNAMI.